compulim/react-drop-to-upload/README.md

 It supports Internet Explorer 10 and up, and all major desktop browsers.
 You can also check up-to-date browser compatibilities at [Can I use ___?](http://caniuse.com/#feat=dragndrop).

+## Why another file drop component?

+Most file drop component are comprehensive and restrictive.
+They do all the heavylifting including file drop and HTTP POST upload.
+They all have good intentions.
+But to ensure everything works as expected, developers may need to follow their way to work, include adding specific server code.

+We embrace microservices and focus on making a great small simple-to-learn UI component.
+We believe React component should not cross the visualization border and touch any transport code.

+Thus, we intentionally leave the HTTP POST upload part away from the component, for a few good reasons.

+1. Select your transport. `XMLHttpRequest` or [`window.fetch`](https://github.github.io/fetch/), add HTTP headers, use multipart, and flexible CORS handling
+2. Be creative.
+Dropping file means more than just upload.
+You could generate thumbnails, [calculate MD5](https://www.npmjs.com/package/spark-md5), [open PDF](http://mozilla.github.io/pdf.js/), etc
+3. Be flexible.
+Use [JSZip](https://stuk.github.io/jszip/) to compress plain text files before upload

 ## How to use

 Install our package thru NPM.